 Public relations and news has been all but non-existent since the acquisition though.

 The release of new features and functionality has slowed considerably in the last year.
 It looks like the focus has shifted but product delivery hasn’t and there is no indication when this might change, if ever.

 Logo Changed to Include ‘eCommerce by Square’

 Does Square want Weebly to compete with the likes of Shopify and WordPress for online shops?
-Are they ditching other types of website?
+Are they ditching other types of websites?

 What improvements to the eCommerce features do they have in mind?
-Are they in the midst of a development roadmap which is kicking up a few delays?
+Are they in the midst of a development roadmap that is kicking up a few delays?

 Business change of any kind usually does in my experience.
 The problem is we don’t have answers to any of these questions.